TueHellsternKea/study/4sem/01-Python-brushup_and_Docker_1/Using_Virtual_Environments.md

 - Keep your global site-packages/ directory tidy by removing the need to install packages system-wide which you might only need for one project.

 ## Install
-In Python 3 are the Virtual Environment pre installed from the standard library - [venv](https://docs.python.org/3/library/venv.html).
+In Python 3 the Virtual Environment are pre installed from the standard library - [venv](https://docs.python.org/3/library/venv.html).

-## Your app directory
-Start by making a new directory to work with:

-    - mkdir your-python-virtual-environments
-    - cd your-python-virtual-environments

 ## Create a new virtual environment
 Create a new virtual environment, **my_env**, inside the directory you just created.